Spinal dysraphism (developmental disorders of the spinal cord) in Dogs

 Causes

-Spinal Dysraphism usually occurs during the first trimester of pregnancy, when the basic structures of the nervous system are formed.
-Genetic factors often play a role, but environmental factors can also contribute to the development.
-Certain breeds appear to be more susceptible to this disorder, suggesting a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases..
+Spinal dysraphism usually develops during the first trimester of pregnancy, when the basic structures of the nervous system are formed.
+Genetic factors often play a role, but environmental factors can also contribute to its development.
+Certain breeds seem more susceptible to this disorder, indicating a genetic predisposition.

 Scientifically proven causes include genetic mutations that can impair the development of the neural tube.
 Some studies have shown that certain genes involved in cell division and organ development may be mutated in affected animals.
 Environmental factors such as malnutrition and toxins during pregnancy can also increase the risk.